 Infinite powder, accessible backcountry, and the best snow on earth… it’s easy to see why Niseko gets so much attention.

-Niseko has won the Best Ski Resort in Japan for the fourth time in a row at The World Ski Awards held in A-ROSA, Kitzbuhel, and the statistics speak for themselves; it is located on the same latitude as the Russian and North Korean border and it has a mountain aesthetic all of its own.
-The famous powder snow of Niseko is a product of the weather descending from Russia, moisture absorbed from the Sea of Japan, and wind blowing from Siberia – all combined these elements create the perfect recipe for huge quantities of perfect, feather-light powder snow to blanket northern Japan for months on end.
+The famous powder snow of Niseko is a product of the weather descending from Russia, moisture absorbed from the Sea of Japan, and the wind blowing from Siberia – all combined these elements create the perfect recipe for huge quantities of perfect, feather-light powder snow to blanket northern Japan for months on end.

 For snow-riders, there can never be too much snow – and the powder capital of Japan never fails to deliver.
 Waking up to fresh powder almost every single day is an experience not-to-be-missed.
-With more snowfall in one month, than most world class resorts get in an entire season, there really is little competition!
+With more snowfall in one month than most wworld-class resorts get in an entire season, there really is little competition!

 Niseko Grand Hirafu is the largest of all the resorts with a wide range of accommodation, restaurants, bars and snow sports services.
 Niseko Grand Hirafu is no doubt the best area for après-ski activities as restaurants, cafes, bars, and pubs are conveniently located only a short distance from accommodations and the ski lifts.